jhpaul/softcover-vagrant/readme.md

 ##Status

-Currently box boots and works in windows.
-Have not yet updated Vagrantfile with logic for multiple systems.
+Box should work on all systems.
+Windows users should use the Vagrantfile in `./win`.
+OXS/Linux users should use the `./nix` folder.

 Some lingering errors when building books, but softcover installs completely.
+Biggest issue seems to be with epub generation.

 --------------------------------------
 ##Overview